yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 Duration: 10 minutes

-In this lab, you will create a developer environment and download the required files for this course if you do not already have one that meets the requirements.
+In this lab, you will configure a developer environment and download the required files for this course if you do not already have one that meets the requirements.

 ### Prerequisites